Terms & conditions

 - Prices and charges (if applicable) include VAT at the rate applicable at the time of the Order.

-- You must pay by submitting your credit or debit card details with your Order and we can take payment immediately or otherwise before delivery of the Goods.
+- You must pay by submitting your credit or debit card details or via bank transfer with your Order and we can take payment immediately or otherwise before delivery of the Goods.

 - We will deliver the Goods, to the Delivery Location by the time or within the agreed period or, failing any agreement, without undue delay and, in any event, not more than 30 days after the day on which the Contract is entered into.